City of Auburn† logo

 Opportunities

-• GRANTS: Federal infrastructure funding available for projects
+• GRANTS: Unprecedented federal infrastructure funding is currently available

 Threats

-• COSTS: Rising construction and labor costs impacting budgets
+• INFLATION: Rising material and labor costs impact all capital projects

 Key Priorities